 Champoluc Hotels & Apartments

 Just 4km from Champoluc, Antagnod is an attractive village with its own small ski area including a dedicated children’s section and a couple of longish easy blue/red runs.
-The Hotel Petit Prince in Antagnod offers good quality 3 star accommodation close to the pistes, at reasonable prices.
+The 3-star Hotel Petit Prince and the 2-star Hotel Le Clocher in Antagnod offer good quality accommodation close to the pistes, at reasonable prices.

 A regular ski bus operates in the Champoluc valley and connects the main square with both of the lifts which give access to the ski area, as well as the neighbouring villages of Periasc, Brusson and Antagnod.